RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 but only if and to the extent the lawyer reasonably believes necessary to prevent substantial injury to the organization.

+#### the business judgment rule

+Rule 1.13 Comment 3:

+> When constituents of the organization make decisions for it,
+> the decisions ordinarily must be accepted by the lawyer
+> even if their utility or prudence is doubtful.

+Don't second guess business decisions, but vigorously second guess LEGAL decisions.

 #### Test Question